Federated States of Micronesia: U.S. administration under the United Nations

+Path to independence

 On May 10, 1979, four of the Trust Territory districts ratified a new constitution to become the Federated States of Micronesia.
 Palau, the Marshall Islands, and the Northern Mariana Islands chose not to participate.
 The FSM signed a Compact of Free Association with the United States, which entered into force on November 3, 1986, marking Micronesia's emergence from trusteeship to independence.
 Independence was formally concluded under international law in 1990, when the United Nations officially ended the Trusteeship status pursuant to Security Council Resolution 683.
 The Compact was renewed in 2004.

-On June 22, 2015, the Federated States of Micronesia established the world's second-largest regional shark sanctuary in the country's exclusive economic zone covering nearly 3 million sq kilometers of western sea.
+In February 2021, due to a bitter leadership dispute, the Federated States of Micronesia announced it would quit the Pacific Islands Forum in its formal process of withdrawal.
+However, in June 2022, the Suva Agreement was reached and the Federated States of Micronesia agreed to remain in the forum.

 Politics

 The Federated States of Micronesia is governed by the 1979 constitution, which guarantees fundamental human rights and establishes a separation of governmental powers.
-This constitution constructs the national government to be similar to – but not exactly alike – that of the United States.
+This constitution structures the national government to be similar to—but not exactly like—that of the United States.
 The unicameral Congress has fourteen members elected by popular vote.
 Four senators—one from each state—serve four-year terms; the remaining ten senators represent single-member districts based on population and serve two-year terms.
 Congress elects the President and Vice President from among the four state-based senators to serve four-year terms in the executive branch.
 Their congressional seats are then filled by special elections.

 An appointed cabinet supports the president and vice president.
 There are no formal political parties.

 Defense and foreign affairs

-In international politics, the Federated States of Micronesia has often voted with the United States with respect to United Nations General Assembly resolutions.
+In international politics, the Federated States of Micronesia has often voted with the United States concerning United Nations General Assembly resolutions.

 The FSM is a sovereign, self-governing state in free association with the United States of America, which is wholly responsible for its defense.
 The FSM National Police operates a Maritime Wing Unit.
 The Compact of Free Association allows FSM citizens to join the U.S. military without having to obtain U.S. permanent residency or citizenship, allows for immigration and employment for Micronesians in the U.S., and establishes economic and technical aid programs.

-FSM has foreign relations with 56 countries, including the Holy See and the Sovereign Military Order of Malta.
-FSM was admitted to the United Nations based on the Security Council's recommendation on August 9, 1991 in Resolution 703 and the General Assembly's approval on September 17, 1991 in Resolution 46/2.
+The FSM has foreign relations with 56 countries, including the Holy See and the Sovereign Military Order of Malta.
+FSM was admitted to the United Nations based on the Security Council's recommendation on August 9, 1991, in Resolution 703 and the General Assembly's approval on September 17, 1991, in Resolution 46/2.
 The FSM was an active member of the Pacific Islands Forum.
-However, in February 2021, FSM announced it would be formally withdrawing from the Forum in a joint statement with Marshall Islands, Kiribati and Nauru after a dispute regarding Henry Puna's election as the Forum's secretary-general.
+However, in February 2021, FSM announced it would be formally withdrawing from the Forum in a joint statement with Marshall Islands, Kiribati, and Nauru after a dispute regarding Henry Puna's election as the Forum's secretary-general.
+In February 2022, following the Russian invasion of Ukraine, FSM severed its diplomatic relations with Russia and called the invasion "unjustified and brutal".